rancher/docs/content/rancher/v2.x/en/installation/install-rancher-on-k8s/upgrades/_index.md

 -For [air gap installs only,]({{<baseurl>}}/rancher/v2.x/en/installation/other-installation-methods/air-gap) collect and populate images for the new Rancher server version.
 Follow the guide to [populate your private registry]({{<baseurl>}}/rancher/v2.x/en/installation/other-installation-methods/air-gap/populate-private-registry/) with the images for the Rancher version that you want to upgrade to.

-### For upgrades from a Rancher server with a hidden local cluster

-If you are upgrading to Rancher v2.5 from a Rancher server that was started with the Helm chart option `--add-local=false`, you will need to drop that flag when upgrading.
-Otherwise, the Rancher server will not start.
-The `restricted-admin` role can be used to continue restricting access to the local cluster.
-For more information, see [this section.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/#upgrading-from-rancher-with-a-hidden-local-cluster)

 ### For upgrades from v2.0-v2.2 with external TLS termination

 If you are upgrading Rancher from v2.x to v2.3+, and you are using external TLS termination, you will need to edit the cluster.yml to [enable using forwarded host headers.]({{<baseurl>}}/rancher/v2.x/en/installation/install-rancher-on-k8s/chart-options/#configuring-ingress-for-external-tls-when-using-nginx-v0-25)